-Pheasants have been in the UK for many hundreds of years but they are not natives as they were introduced by roman settlers in the first century.
-Now you can find pheasants in most parts of the country, apart from the far north.
-Typically they are spotted in more rural areas alongside wooded areas fields and hedges.
+Pheasants have been in the UK for many hundreds of years but they are not natives in fact they were introduced by roman settlers in the first century.
+Today you can find pheasants in most parts of the country, apart from the far north.
+Typically you will see them in more rural areas alongside wooded areas fields and hedges.

 Once cleaned and plucked they make a fine meal the flavours go well with many other autumnal flavours such as apples, berries, mushrooms and chestnuts.

-Almost any chicken recipe can be adapted to cook pheasant.
-Don’t forget that like most game pheasant has far less fat so take care not to dry out the meat when cooking.
+Almost any chicken recipe can be adapted to cook these tasty birds.
+Don’t forget that like most game pheasants has far less fat so take care not to dry out the meat when cooking.
 To avoid this many recipes either casserole the pheasant with plenty of sauce and the lid on, or when roasting use bacon wraps and/or butter to baste it and keep it moist.
 As a rule of thumb the younger birds at the beginning of the season will be delicious roasted.
 The older pheasants in the new year are best pot-roasted or used in casseroles.

 One pheasant will serve two to three people depending on its size and can be served slightly pink.